dan-in-it/noxappbot/README.md

 - Make sure you don't have an existing application in progress
 - Verify the bot can send you direct messages
 - Contact an administrator if the issue persists

+**"DM notifications not working for approvals/rejections"**
+- Officers will see a status message indicating if the DM was sent successfully
+- Common issues include:
+  - User has DMs disabled from server members
+  - User left the server after applying
+  - User blocked the bot
+- The bot will attempt to fetch users from Discord's API if they're not in the server cache
+- Check the bot logs for detailed error information

 ### Validation Script